 Hi.
 Ill start with some professional and career stuff before getting personal and talking travel!

-Currently i teach communications, social media and PR at American University's School of Communication in Washington DC.
+Currently i teach communications, social media, personal branding, and PR at American University's School of Communication in Washington DC.

 My first career in the nonprofit sector was with the March of Dimes and Mt.
 Diablo Hospital Foundation in the San Francisco Bay Area.